et9719/weirdFacts/README.md

 <img src="assets/images/instructions-area.png" alt="image of the instructions area on website">

 ### Feedback area
- - This area is a place where users can leave feedback or even other intersting facts.
-They can do this by entering their text into the form and pressing submit underneith.
+ - This area is a place where users can leave feedback or even other weird facts.
+They can do this by entering their text into the form and pressing submit underneath.
 There is also an exit button that will again take you back to the start area.

 <img src="assets/images/feedback-area.png" alt="image of the Feedback area on website">

 ### Quiz area
- - The quiz area is the space in which the questions are asked and the user gives their answers.
-It consists of a questions at the top and 4 answer choices. when the user clicks on a choice their choice will light up either red or green depending on if the answer they chose was correct or not. once a choice is made the score area underneither will be adjusted and the next button will pop up at the bottom under the answer choices.
+ - The quiz area is the space in which the questions are asked, and the user gives their answers.
+It consists of a question at the top and 4 answer choices. when the user clicks on a choice their choice will light up either red or green depending on if the answer they chose was correct or not. once a choice is made the score area underneath will be adjusted and the next button will pop up at the bottom under the answer choices.
 When the next button is pressed it will move onto the next question.

 <img src="assets/images/quiz-area.png" alt="image of the quiz area on website">